109306064/final/README.md

 ### System design logic
 1. Keyword setting
-    Words that means "movie" have the highest weight, words that are about movie have the lowest weight, words that are related to "movie" are in betweenn.
+    Words that means "movie" have the highest weight; words that are about movie have the lowest weight; words that are related to "movie" are in between.
 2. Class building
 * `KeywordList` creates and stores various preset keywords for page revaluation
 * `Keyword` contains two attributes: name, weight